 The essence of luxury

-When designing a resort in the Maldives, its creators inevitably come across a problem: how to make it stand out from among other top hotels in the country?
+When designing a resort in the Maldives, its creators inevitably come across a problem: how to make it stand out among other top hotels in the country?
 What to add to the blueprint that others have not thought of before?

 Check availability for JOALI Maldives:

 Booking.com | Kiwi Collection | Expedia or see what others think on TripAdvisor.